What You Can Expect at an OA Meeting

 A list may be passed around for all to sign their names and phone numbers, so people can offer each other support between meetings.
 Someone from the meeting you attend may call you to answer any questions you may have about the program, and you will also have an opportunity to get phone numbers yourself to reach out for help.
 The telephone is an important tool in OA for getting and giving support and reminding you that you are not alone.

 Meetings usually last between one and one and a half hours.
 Before and after the meeting, feel free to ask questions and pick up some OA literature to help you learn about the program.
-The Questions and Answers pamphlet may provide answers to your specific questions.
-It is included in the Newcomers Packet you may receive.
+The pamphlet Where Do I Start is a great resource; many meetings will give one free of charge to newcomers.
 By asking for help, you are taking an important step toward recovery.

 Because OA is self-supporting through member contributions, a basket will be passed for donations which are used to pay rent, buy literature and help support OA’s service bodies.

 You will notice that some members volunteer to help keep the meeting going, such as the group secretary, the treasurer and greeters.
 Members find that doing service in OA helps keep them from eating compulsively.
 Service is important to their recovery and allows them to give back to the Fellowship that has saved their lives.
 Service opportunities exist in all levels of the Fellowship, from setting up chairs at a meeting to being on the Board of Trustees.
 The meeting usually ends with the OA Promises, “I Put My Hand in Yours,” or a similar closing.
 If you find that the meeting you attended does not feel right, try a different group at another time and location.
 It is a good idea to attend at least six meetings to learn the many ways OA can help you.
 If your area doesn’t offer a large number of face-to-face meetings, you are welcome to attend online or telephone meetings.